Being in an environment that is too cold, having certain disorders, or being unable to move increase the risk of harm caused by hypothermia.

-Hypothermia causes about 600 deaths each year in the United States.
+Hypothermia, which causes about 600 deaths each year in the United States, is widely underreported and is most often accidental but rarely homicidal or suicidal.
 Hypothermia also increases the risk of death in people with heart, blood vessel, and nerve disorders.

 People at greatest risk are those who are lying immobile in a cold environment—such as people who have had a stroke or a seizure or who are unconscious due to intoxication, those with a low blood sugar (glucose) level, or those with an injury.
 Because they are not moving, these people generate less heat and also are unable to leave the cold environment.
 Such people are at risk of becoming hypothermic even when the surrounding temperature may be only as cold as 55 or 60° F (about 13 to 16° C).

-The very young and the very old are at particular risk.
+The very young and the very old are at particular risk for developing hypothermia.
 People in these age groups often do not compensate for cold as well as young adults and are dependent on others to anticipate their needs and keep them warm.
 Very old people may become hypothermic while indoors if they remain immobile in a cold room for hours.
 Infants lose body heat rapidly and are particularly susceptible to hypothermia.
-Sometimes a disorder, such as a widespread infection or underactivity of the thyroid gland (hypothyroidism), causes or contributes to hypothermia.
+Sometimes a disorder, such as a widespread infection or underactivity of the thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+Facial expressions become dull, the voice... read more ), causes or contributes to hypothermia.

-Initial symptoms include intense shivering and teeth chattering.
+Initial symptoms of hypothermia include intense shivering and teeth chattering.
 As body temperature falls further,

 These symptoms may develop so gradually that people, including companions of the affected person, do not realize what is happening.
 People may fall, wander off, or simply lie down to rest.